 Now think back to Phos.
-She lost her legs which are replaced with agate.
+They lost their legs which are replaced with agate.

-She lost her arms and receives gold alloy arms in return.
+They lost their arms and receives gold and silver alloy arms in return.

-It’s unlikely for this to be covered in the anime, but Phos ends up losing her entire head which is replaced by Lapis Lazuli’s own head.
-She also loses an eye which is replaced with a pearl eye.
+It’s unlikely for this to be covered in the anime, but Phos ends up losing their entire head which is replaced by Lapis Lazuli’s own head.
+They also loses an eye which is replaced with a pearl eye.

-Your mileage may vary when it comes to deciding if Phos is becoming more wise or faithful or whatever, but she is certainly changing with each and every replacement.
+Your mileage may vary when it comes to deciding if Phos is becoming more wise or faithful or whatever, but they are certainly changing with each and every replacement.
 It’s explained as the gemstones losing their memories if they lose too many pieces, but it also ties in with the underlying Buddhist themes within Houseki no Kuni.